Camtendo/jalo/README.md

 jalo
 ====

 A top-down shooter I made in high school.
+Thee code is **wretched**, but don't judge me.
+I didn't know what I was doing.

 ###Dumped README from high school
 ```